rsh/rockbox-themes/3P-LICENSES.md

 ## SNAZZY

-The SBS (Select Browser Screen) is based on SNAZZY (v3.03), licensed under CC-BY-SA 4.0.
+This repository contains elements from SNAZZY (v3.03) by Phil Graves, licensed under CC-BY-SA 4.0.

-SNAZZY is copyright Phil Graves and is based on:
+SNAZZY is based on:
 - original theme SPAZZ by Chuck Lardo
 - spinoff theme SNAZZ/SNAZZ2 by Jihoon Kim
 - some elements & code altered from adwaitapod by evan Dook